linyuiz/zgtools/README.md

 ### **zgtools All-in-One Genomic Analysis Toolkit**

-**zgtools** is a self-developed, highly integrated modular software suite containing over 200 functional modules, comprehensively covering various analysis tasks from conventional genomes to T2T genomes.
+🗒**zgtools** is a self-developed, highly integrated modular software suite containing over 200 functional modules, comprehensively covering various analysis tasks from conventional genomes to T2T genomes.
 Its application scenarios include but are not limited to: **Survey evaluation, assembly, Hi-C-assisted assembly, T2T complete assembly, gene annotation, evolutionary analysis, centromere prediction, and various customized analyses**.
 Through a unified launcher interface, zgtools achieves efficient management of full-process analysis tasks, offering greater flexibility and customizability compared to Nextflow workflows.

-Leveraging practical experience from over 200 genome projects, zgtools has deeply optimized numerous standard analysis pipelines and implemented an automated update mechanism, striving to achieve the analytical goal of **"faster, more accurate, and better."**
+🚀Leveraging practical experience from over 200 genome projects, zgtools has deeply optimized numerous standard analysis pipelines and implemented an automated update mechanism, striving to achieve the analytical goal of **"faster, more accurate, and better."**

-To date, zgtools has successfully completed T2T-level genome assemblies for more than 50 species, with related findings published in high-impact journals such as *HR*, *PBJ*, *GB*, and *NC*.
+🚩To date, zgtools has successfully completed T2T-level genome assemblies for more than 50 species, with related findings published in high-impact journals such as *HR*, *PBJ*, *GB*, and *NC*.
 For the vast majority of plants, mammals, and fish (including species with ZW/XY sex chromosomes), zgtools can effortlessly achieve complete T2T assembly and accurately resolve PAR (pseudoautosomal regions).

-In terms of efficiency, for genomes sized **300M–1G**:
+🚀In terms of efficiency, for genomes sized **300M–1G**:
 - The full **Survey → Assembly → Hi-C** pipeline takes only **3–7 days**;
 - The full **T2T Assembly → Gap Filling → Telomere Extension & Repair → Evaluation** pipeline takes only **7–14 days**;
 - The full **RepeatAnno + ncRNA + DenovoAnno + TransAnno + HomoAnno + FuncAnno** pipeline takes only **3–5 days**.

 Additionally, zgtools now offers comprehensive support for **ultra-large genomes** and **autopolyploid T2T**, covering T2T assembly and annotation.
 Its assembly metrics demonstrate outstanding performance:

-Telomere-to-Telomere (T2T) metrics for a certain gymnosperm (genome size> 20Gbp):
+⭐️Telomere-to-Telomere (T2T) metrics for a certain gymnosperm (genome size> 20Gbp):

 - **Complete assembly** of telomeres with **0 gaps**;
 - Contig N50 reaches **1.7 Gbp**;